CouscousPHP/Couscous/docs/getting-started.md

 Couscous will take every `*.md` file it finds in your repository and convert it to HTML files, keeping the same directory structure (`README.md` files will be renamed to `index.html`).
 You can then visit [http://localhost:8000/](http://localhost:8000/) to preview the result!

-Be advised that this command will not modify your repository.
+Be assured that this command will not modify your repository.

 ## Deploy